hashishreddy/ml_basics/zsample/readme.md

 and i should get the csv file

 harshil - what do you mean by getting the csv file? csv file is the input right. you can just get the score finally. i have updated all the required codes. please check.

+in kaggle we need to submit the csv file of the prediction of the labels